AMyriadseviltwin/Obsidian/Death in Space/Factions/Corporations.md

 | ![[stalverket.png]] |
 | ------------------- |
 | **Stålverket AS**   |
-Planetary and asteroid mining, ore refining, mining technology
+Planetary and asteroid mining, ore processing, mining technology

 	Interstellar mining corporation with a firm grip on its active operations.
 Used to be the largest company in Tenebris, the oppressor of many colonies and the common enemy of several unions and one rebellion - even dominated the gem war for the longest time until NanoTrasen rose to power.
 Now desperately clings to the settlements it has left, with a leadership trying to their former glory after contact was lost with their headquarters in one of the systems neighbouring Tenebris.